-The following layout guidelines are recommended to achieve maximum performance out of the AD4630-24/AD4632-24:
+The following layout guidelines are recommended to achieve maximum performance of the AD4030-24/AD4032-24:

-- ► The AD4630-24/AD4632-24 contains internal 1 μF bypass capacitors for VDD_5V and VDD_1.8V, while VIO contains an internal 0.2 μF capacitor.
-Therefore, no external bypass capacitors are required, saving board space and reducing BOM count and layout sensitivity. - ► Have all the analog signals flow in from the left side of the AD4630-24/AD4632-24 and all the digital signals to flow in and out from the right side of AD4630-24/AD4632-24 because this helps isolate analog signals from digital signals. - Use a solid ground plane under the AD4630-24/AD4632-24 and connect all the analog ground (GND) pins and digital ground

-(IOGND) pins to the shared ground plane to avoid the formation of ground loops.

-► Traces routed to either the REFIN pin or REF pins must be isolated/shielded from other signals.
+- The AD4030-24/AD4032-24 contain internal 1 μF bypass capacitors for VDD_5V and VDD_1.8V, and VIO contains an internal 0.2 μF capacitor.
+Therefore, no external bypass capacitors are required, which saves on board space, bill of materials count, and reduces layout sensitivity. - It is recommended to have all the analog signals flow in from the left side of the AD4030-24/AD4032-24 and all the digital signals to flow in and out from the right side of the AD4030-24/ AD4032-24 because this helps isolate analog signals from digital signals. - Use a solid ground plane under the AD4030-24/AD4032-24 and connect all the analog ground (GND) pins and digital ground (IOGND) pins to the shared ground plane to avoid formation of ground loops. - ► Traces routed to either the REFIN pin or REF pins must be isolated and shielded from other signals.
 Avoid routing signals beneath the reference trace (REFIN or REF).
 The REF pins are connected to an internal 2 μF capacitor, eliminating the need to place a decoupling capacitor on the output of the external reference buffer.
-If a noise reduction filter is placed between the output of the reference (or buffer) and the chosen reference input, the filter must be placed as close as possible to the AD4630-24/ AD4632-24.
+If a noise reduction filter is placed between the output of the reference (or buffer) and the chosen reference input, it must be placed as close as possible to the AD4030-24/ AD4032-24.